-- Course website is: http://io.tholden.org/ Going to SurreyLearn will just send you to this site. - Has the last two years slides up already.
-This year will have almost identical content to last year, so feel free to read ahead. - Please use the comment facility on the site to ask about things you don't understand. - This year, I will be videoing all lectures, and placing them on YouTube.
+- Course website is: http://io.tholden.org/ Going to SurreyLearn should send you to this site. - Has the last three years slides up already. - And videos from last year! - This year will have almost identical content to last year, so feel free to read/watch ahead. - Please use the comment facility on the site to ask about things you don't understand. - Again this year, I will be videoing all lectures and classes, and placing them on YouTube.